Acupressure Points for Gas Relieve and Prevention

 Center of Power and Sea of Energy or Stomach points

 The stomach acupressure points above are easily found and positioned on the body’s middle line.
 The Center for Energy is situated above your navel, while the Sea of Energy is about 2 cm below the navel.
-When one applies pressure to these reflexology points, it reduces stomach pains, constipation, abdominal contraction, and lower back pain and helps with emotional stress, heartburn, gas, and frustration.
+Applying pressure to these reflexology points reduces stomach pain, constipation, abdominal contraction, and lower back pain and helps with emotional stress, heartburn, gas, and frustration.

 The Grandfather Grandson foot point: